 Fifth, we will work harder at environmental awareness activities and communications.
 The control of air pollution will be impossible without the public understanding, support, and participation.
 We should do a good job at raising the people’s environmental awareness and properly guiding the public opinions, and release heavy air pollution information in a timely fashion.

-Before the meeting, Li Ganjie went to Wen’an County in Langfang to check the coal-fired small boilers that have been dismantled, Dadi Timber Company and timber research center, and a “coal for gas” project in Nanzhuang Village.
+Before the meeting, Li Ganjie went to Wen’an County in Langfang to check the coal-fired small boilers that have been dismantled, Dadi Timber Company and timber research center, and a “gas for coal” project in Nanzhuang Village.
 He also inspected the capacity building and air quality monitoring sites at community level.
 Li gave full recognition to the social, economic, and environmental benefits harvested by Wen’an County through rectifying random polluters and hoped they create a sound work and living environment for the local people.

 Vice Minister Zhai Qing presided over the meeting and also took the inspection tour.